gleechi/gleechi.github.io/pages/1.4.0/unity/unity_component_vghandstatusdebugger.md

 }
 ````

-{% include youtube.html id="8YOEeZmeil8" caption="The VG_HandStatusDebugger will continuously update the list of VG_HandStatus in the Inspector." %}
+{% include youtube.html id="8YOEeZmeil8" caption="The VG_HandStatusDebugger will continuously update the list of VG_HandStatus in the Inspector.
+Hand status variables are out of the date in this video and will be updated soon" %}